-Eligible voters who have a Wisconsin ID or Wisconsin driver license can register online at https://MyVote.wi.gov.
+Voters unable to attend the events next Wednesday may wish to update their voter registration online.
+Eligible voters who have a Wisconsin ID or Wisconsin driver license can register online at https://MyVote.wi.gov .
 The voter’s address on file with the Wisconsin Department of Transportation needs to be current, but can be updated at the DOT website.
-The address printed on the ID will not matter when showing voter ID to obtain a ballot.
+The address printed on the ID will not matter when proving identity at the polls.

 City of Madison eligible voters may register at any Madison Public Library or at the front desk of any City of Madison agency, regardless of whether they have a Wisconsin ID.
 These voters will need to present a document showing their name at their current address.
-The most common acceptable documents used as proof of address are unexpired Wisconsin ID cards, utility bills issued within the past 90 days, bank statements, and government documents.
+The acceptable documents most commonly used as proof of address are unexpired Wisconsin driver license or ID cards, utility bills issued within the past 90 days, bank statements, and government documents.

 Eligible voters who need to obtain a Wisconsin ID to use as their voter ID may call the Dane County Voter ID Coalition hotline at 608-285-2141 for free assistance, including a free cab ride to the DMV.